timJFrame/sei-project-4/README.md

 <h2>Wins</h2>

 <p>The biggest win for me was definitely the implementation of the chat function.
 I found designing the models, ulrs and serializers really straightforward and it seemed to be running perfectly when I ran tests in insomnia.
 But when it came to implementing the feature on the front end it was a lot more challenging and I ran into a several problems I hadn’t accounted for.
-At one point I wasn’t sure I would be work it out.
+At one point I wasn’t sure I would be able work it out.
 To get over this hurdle felt like a huge accomplishment and a nice progression in my skills as a developer.<p>

 <p>The first piece of code below is the from my, ‘CreateadMessage’ component and the second piece of code is from my ‘RecievedMessage’ component.
 When a user sends a message it is stored in the chat that was created by the user who sent the first message.
 When a user receives a message they reply to the the same chat that was started by the user who sent the first message.
 In turn creating a seamless experience for a user.</p>